Catching up with Tommy Ton, Street Style Photography Legend

 Photography by Chris Fenimore.

-god, I love this so much I could not imagine myself doing anything else.
+I'm either feeling "why the fuck am I torturing myself doing this over and over again?" or "god, I love this so much I could not imagine myself doing anything else."
 So it's sad to juggle between these two emotions because that's the reality of this career, but once I'm rested and away from all the chaos, I feel more of the latter.

 So back to your question, the reason why my street style isn't published on GQ and Vogue is because my contract with GQ ended almost two years ago and I chose not to work with Vogue after Style.com folded because I didn't want to repeat what I was doing at Style.com for Vogue.com because I felt it wasn't right and I wanted to take some time to reevaluate how I wanted to move forward.
 I understand I haven't used my website as a platform to publish the photos you see me taking at the shows immediately, but I didn't anticipate how busy I would be going solo and working more freelance.
 It would seem I've gone lower profile, but that's because I don't publicize all the additional work I've been doing behind the scenes working with certain brands and designers.
 I'm very lucky to have established incredible personal and professional relationships with Dries Van Noten, Louis Vuitton, Proenza Schouler, J.W.
 Anderson/Loewe, etc. I still commit to doing street style every day and at some point, I will find a balance with social media and the old format so that everyone can see the images I'm taking but I'm only one person and I can do so much before feeling so drained and trying to conserve my energy to working, again and again, each day.
 On a professional and strategic level, when Style.com folded and my GQ contract ended, I wanted to be smarter and leverage my relationships and just basically work less and earn more.
 I didn't always want to be slaving away and depending on what people were wearing.
 I wanted to be in more control.
 At the end of the day, it's always about the clothes and I wanted to focus more on that.
 It's definitely worked out better for me that way.
 I may not be seen as the man on the street everyone got so excited to be photographed by and I'm fine with that.
 There are plenty of others doing that and it took some time to get over that.